Choosing a suitable address as a registered office is one of the first decisions you will make when setting up a UK limited company.

 Using a professional registered office and service address means that you will enjoy the benefits of a modern digital mail service.
 At 1st Formations, our London Registered Office and London Service Address provide a number of advantages to limited companies registered in England and Wales:

-- Professional service: All statutory company mail delivered to your registered office or service address is handled by a dedicated, professional team whose sole focus is to receive, process, and forward clients’ important mail.
+- Professional service: All statutory company mail delivered to your registered office or service address is handled by a dedicated, professional team whose sole focus is to receive, process, scan, and forward clients’ important mail.

-- Cost: You only pay accountancy fees for specialist accountancy work and advice, not mail-handling duties.
+- Cost: You will only pay accountancy fees for specialist accountancy work and advice, not mail handling duties.
 The cost of our prestigious Registered Office Service in Covent Garden, London is only £39.00 (+ VAT) per year, which is a fraction of the cost that an accountant will include in their fees for providing registered office and mail-handling services.
 Our London Service Address is available for just £26.00 per year.

-- Corporate image: You enjoy the prestige and professional credibility that a recognisable, central London address affords, even if you and your business are located elsewhere.
+- Corporate image: You will enjoy the prestige and professional credibility that a recognisable, central London address affords, even if you and your business are located elsewhere.
 Linking your company to a prominent address enables you to present a superior corporate image to customers, business partners, suppliers, and other professional associates.
-Your registered office address and service address, both of which are publicly available on Companies House public register and easily searchable on Google, are not restricted to wherever your accountant’s office is situated.
+Your registered office address and service address, both of which are publicly available on the Companies House public register and easily searchable on Google, are not restricted to wherever your accountant’s office is situated.